Homeowner login Pro login Support

 Cabinet base

-Why it matters: Conditions that extend behind cabinets or walls can worsen when drying is delayed.
-The immediate priority is documentation, moisture verification, and mitigation if materials remain wet.
+Why it matters: Conditions that extend behind cabinets, walls, or flooring can worsen when drying or repair is delayed.
+The immediate priority is documentation, verification, and mitigation if materials remain wet or unstable.

 Educational only